leighmcculloch/vangen/README.md

 Go vanity URLs work by serving a HTML file that tells the `go get` tool where to download the source from.
 You can still host the source code at Github, BitBucket, but the vanity URL gives you portability and other benefits.

 ## Why
-* Simple maintenance of Go vanity URLs by turning a definition file `vangen.json` into the files you need to host.
-No need to manually craft HTML files.
+* Maintain Go vanity URLs with a simple definition file `vangen.json`.
-* Simple hosting options since the files are all static.
+* Host Go vanity URLs using static hosting.
 No need for Google AppEngine, Heroku, etc. Host the files on Github Pages, AWS S3, Google Cloud Storage, etc.

 ## Install